 Mila Kunis is my kind of girl.
 Not because she’s posing on the cover of August’s GQ in her Calvin Klein underwear, but because she’s posing while drinking a delicious cup of iced coffee.
 I love coffee!
 The Black Swan actress is promoting her new romantic comedy Friends With Benefits

 Ellen DeGeneres has changed the lives of many people just by being who she is.
 Over the weekend, DeGeneres also changed the life of a kitten.
+The Emmy Award-winning comedian rescued a six-week-old sickly kitten that she found sitting on an ottoman in a furniture store.
+(My cat loves my ottoman, too.)
+The cat was hungry, covered with fleas and dehydrated.
+DeGeneres, being the

 Ridiculous is now safe and sound at the Los Angeles animal sanctuary The Gentle Barn, waiting to be adopted.
 Does anyone want a cat?